friendly/DDAR/README.md

 require you to add them to the index.php navigation markup.

 `pages/chapters/` directory contains the chapter files.
-This part of the navigation is dynamically generated by the index.php file.
-When listing chapters, the index.php script scans the 'pages/chapters/' directory and looks for any files of the form (eg) `ch01.html` and then adds that to the chapter list in the drop down menu.
+This part of the navigation is dynamically generated by the `index.php` file.
+When listing chapters, the `index.php` script scans the `pages/chapters/` directory and looks for any files of the form (e.g.) `ch01.html` and then adds that to the chapter list in the drop down menu.

-`pages/chapters/ch01/` directory is where you would store all the images and assets for the ch01.html file.
-Ideally you would keep assets for the chapters contained in this way so that there would be a 'ch01.html' file and its corresponding 'ch01/' directory where its assets would live.
+`pages/chapters/ch01/` directory is where you would store all the images and assets for the `ch01.html` file.
+Ideally you would keep assets for the chapters contained in this way so that there would be a `ch01.html` file and its corresponding `ch01/` directory where its assets would live.

 `scripts/` directory contains the global site scripts

 `src/` directory contains any php libraries or helper functions used in the index.php page

-`styles/` directory contains a 'main.css' file which is used for the global styles.
-It also contains a 'page.css' file where you should put page-specific css styles, and a 'chapters.css' file where you should put chapter-specific css styles.
+`styles/` directory contains a `main.css` file which is used for the global styles.
+It also contains a `page.css` file where you should put page-specific css styles, and a `chapters.css` file where you should put chapter-specific css styles.

 ## Usage ##